GoogleCloudPlatform/anthos-samples/anthos-onprem-terraform/avmw_user_cluster_metallb/README.md

 the Cloud Console including registering the admin cluster and enabling admin activity logs and system level log/mon on the admin cluster.

-The minimum user cluster version for the private preview is Anthos 1.13.0.
+The minimum user cluster version for the public preview is Anthos 1.13.0.

 ### Create the user cluster with terraform